Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: The heterogeneous-objects model

-In the identical objects model, any feasible mechanism is rank preserving.
-To see this, note that for any $v\in D^{\tinyi}$, we have $v_i>v_{i+1}$.
-Moreover, by (\ref{eq:idrp}) we have $q_i(v)\ge q_{i+1}(v)$.

-In the heterogeneous objects model, an IC mechanism need not be rank preserving.
-For example, a mechanism which allocates some fixed object for zero payment to all types is IC and IR.
-Even an optimal mechanism need not be rank preserving as is clear from Proposition~3 in \citet{HR15}.
-These mechanisms are not symmetric.
+An IC mechanism need not be rank preserving.
+For example, a mechanism that allocates object 1 and no other object for zero payment to all types is IC and IR, but not rank preserving.
+This mechanism is not symmetric.
+Thus, asymmetric, IC, and IR mechanisms need not be rank preserving.

-As shown next, if in the heterogeneous objects model a symmetric mechanism is IC then it must be rank preserving.
+As shown next, if a symmetric mechanism is IC then it must be rank preserving.
 Conversely, if a symmetric mechanism is rank preserving and IC on $D(\sigma^{\tinyi})$, then it is IC on $D^{\tinyh}$.

 \begin{theorem} Suppose that $(q,t)$ is a symmetric mechanism in $\mathcal{M}^{\tinyh}$.
 Then, the following are equivalent: \begin{enumerate} \item[(i)] $(q,t)$ is IC on $D^{\tinyh}$. \item[(ii)] $(q,t)$ is rank preserving and $(q,t)$ restricted to $D(\sigma^{\tinyi})$ is IC. \end{enumerate} \end{theorem}